flutter/cocoon/app_dart/README.md

 * Running a local development instance

-Once you've installed Docker and have the `docker` command-line tool in your path, then you you can use the following commands to build, run, stop, and kill a local development instance.
+Once you've installed Docker and have the `docker` command-line tool in your path, then you can use the following commands to build, run, stop, and kill a local development instance.

 ```sh